 A TRADE union for women workers which led to Britain’s first female MPs, was the subject of a talk at Salford’s Working Class Movement Library.

-Dr Cathy Hunt, senior lecturer in History at Coventry University, discussed the development of female trade unions such as the Manchester-based National Federation of Women Workers.
+Dr Cathy Hunt, a former senior lecturer in History at Coventry University, discussed the development of female trade unions such as the National Federation of Women Workers.

 This is part of the Working Class Movement Library’s Invisible Histories series of lectures, which have been a fortnightly staple for more than four years, spanning many topics and seeing experts from varying fields come to speak.